 The concept of an “employment at will” relationship, where an employer may terminate the employment of an employee at any time for any reason, does not exist under English law.

-An employer may terminate an individual’s employment by serving them with the notice required in their employment contract or by serving statutory notice if that period is longer than the period set out in the contract.
-The contract may include provisions that give the employer the right to pay the employee in lieu of notice or to put them on garden leave.
+An employer may terminate an individual’s employment by serving them with the notice required in their employment contract or by serving statutory notice*, whichever is longer.
+The employment contract may include provisions that give the employer the right to pay the employee in lieu of notice or to put them on garden leave.

-In addition, note that if an employer terminates an employee’s contract in breach of its terms, this will usually invalidate post-termination restrictions.
+If an employer terminates an employee’s employment contract in breach of its terms, this will usually invalidate any post-termination restrictions.